-The combination of significant VC funding and ICOs with big roles for the VC-backed entity also serves as a way to transplant the established players and ways of doing things (and their capital) onto the crypto commons.
+The combination of significant VC funding and a big role for the VC-backed entity serves as a way to transplant the established players and ways of doing things (and their capital) onto the crypto commons.

 In my view the VC-style approach is ill-suited to the crypto commons.
 Projects that grow organically and build out their commons-based infrastructure as they do so have a natural advantage because it is easier for them to become (more) decentralized.
+SushiSwap are have put this logic to the test by cloning Uniswap's code and creating a competitor built upon its shoulders - lacking the skilled contributors who wrote the code originally, but also buoyed by the absence of a requirement to give 40% of tokens to some corporation(s).